superfly/fly-ruby/README.md

 ## Installation

-If you're on Rails, add to your Gemfile and `bundle install`:
+Add to your Gemfile and `bundle install`:

-`gem "fly-rails`

-The middleware will insert itself automatically at the top of the Rack middleware stack.

-For other frameworks, use:

 `gem "fly-ruby"`

+If you're on Rails, the middleware will insert itself automatically at the top of the Rack middleware stack.

 ## Configuration